JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Make post content be selectable #DONE

 ### Emoji selector
-- Make the emoji selector work for the create post wizard
+- Make the emoji selector work for the create post wizard #DONE
+- Fade out animation is not working as it is hidden instantly #DONE
+##### I added the animation but it becomes really slow even when the emoji selector is hidden

 ### User and trend suggestion in the edit post view
 - Add user and trend suggestions in the edit post text area